 Pneumatic Balloon Dilation

 Important!
 This exam requires that you have an empty stomach.
-You should not consume any food for 8 hrs before the procedure.
-After that, you may drink clear* liquids only - but 4 hrs before the exam, stop all liquids including water (minimal sips are allowed to take your usual medications).
+You should not consume any food for 12 hrs before the procedure.
+After that, you may drink clear* liquids only - but 4 hrs before the exam, stop all liquids including water (minimal sips are allowed only to take your usual medications).
 Avoid gum and hard candy.

 What is it and why do I need it?